 Current basic research is focused on the ontogeny of vocal behavior in North Atlantic right whales and the underlying acoustic causes of ship strikes and vessel collisions with marine mammals.
 Interdisciplinary applied research entails mitigating impacts from anthropogenic activities and noise on marine mammal biology, behavior, habitats and behavioral ecology.

-Defense, Office of Naval Research, Army Corps of Engineers, Florida Inland Navigation District and the Florida Wildlife Conservation Commission.
+Sponsors include: U.S. Department of Defense, Legacy Natural Resource Management Program, Office of Naval Research, Army Corps of Engineers, Florida Inland Navigation District and the Florida Wildlife Conservation Commission.